REALATRENDS REAL ESTATE SERVICES, INC 949·494·8830

 What makes Laguna Beach different from other coastal towns in Orange County?

-Laguna Beach real estate stands out for its seven miles of protected coves, its walkable Village arts district, and the 22,000 acres of preserved wilderness behind the city that block sprawl.
-Unlike the master-planned communities common in Newport Coast, Irvine, or Newport Beach, Laguna’s homes were built parcel-by-parcel over a century, so the streetscape, architecture, and price points vary block-to-block.
-Buyers choose Laguna Beach real estate for the character, the art-festival culture (Pageant of the Masters, Sawdust Festival, Festival of Arts), and the slower coastal pace , not for uniformity.
+Laguna Beach stands out for its seven miles of protected coves, its walkable Village arts district, and the 22,000 acres of preserved wilderness that block sprawl.
+Unlike the master-planned communities in Newport Coast, Irvine, or Newport Beach, Laguna’s homes were built parcel-by-parcel over a century, so architecture and price points vary block-to-block, drawing buyers for the character and art-festival culture: Pageant of the Masters, Sawdust Festival, and Festival of Arts.

 Is Laguna Beach a good place to live?

-Yes.
-Laguna Beach consistently ranks among the safest cities in Orange County, the Laguna Beach Unified School District is one of the highest-performing K-12 districts in the state, and Laguna Beach offers a rare mix of oceanfront luxury, hillside privacy, and walkable village life.
-The tradeoffs are price (median single-family home value sits well above the OC average) and summer parking pressure, but for residents who value coastal lifestyle, art, nature, and community, most agree it’s worth it.
-Browse our quietest luxury Laguna Beach neighborhoods to see what fits.
+Laguna Beach offers oceanfront and hillside homes served by the Laguna Beach Unified School District, one of the highest-performing K-12 districts in the state, plus parks that connect the village to 22,000 acres of protected wilderness.
+The tradeoffs are price, with median single-family home value well above the OC average, and summer parking pressure.
+Browse our luxury Laguna Beach neighborhoods to see what fits.

 What are the best neighborhoods in Laguna Beach?